idm-oxford/climate-epidemics/paper/paper.md

 disease; and assessing the impacts of different sources of climate uncertainty (uncertainty in emissions scenarios, structural uncertainty across climate models, and natural climate fluctuations that occur alongside anthropogenic climate change).
-The package also defines a front-end application that can be used to explore the impacts of climate change and its uncertainties using example climate datasets and climate-disease suitability models (a [web interface](https://idm-oxford.github.io/climate-epidemics/) is available).
+The package also defines a front-end application that can be used to explore impacts of climate change and its uncertainties using example climate datasets and climate-disease suitability models (a [web interface](https://idm-oxford.github.io/climate-epidemics/) is available).